-Let us know if you have any questions, or would like to discuss further.
+Let us know if you have any questions or would like to discuss in more detail.

 Hesham Shaaban, CFA

 P | Fixing the Story

 P | Call Option?
 (2Q16)